Skip to Content

 Note that there are some considerations to think about when renting cars in Iceland including:

-→ When choosing a car, note that there can be a mixture between Manual and Automatic options.
-So, be sure to choose correctly (especially if you don’t know how to drive Manual).
+Transmission: When choosing a car, note that there can be a mixture between Manual and Automatic options.
+So, choose correctly (especially if you don’t know how to drive Manual).

 So, you will not need to worry much about getting a 4 X 4 car.
 However, if you are looking to extend this itinerary to include some more off the beaten path options or you are thinking about visiting in the winter time, then a 4 X 4 car will be your best bet.

-→ You may also see additional add ons such as gravel protection or sand/ash protection.
-This will just be up to you in case you want to be insured for the variety of protections offered by the rental companies.
+Protection: You may also see additional add ons such as gravel protection or sand/ash protection.
+This will be up to you if you want to be insured for the variety of protections offered by the rental companies.

 Iceland Rental Car